Constraint on scalar leptoquark from low energy leptonic observables: Introduction

 \section{Introduction}

 Low-energy lepton precision physics provides an excellent probe of fundamental interactions with the potential of discovering new physics beyond the Standard Model (SM) and shedding light on the origin of mass and flavor.
 The anomalous magnetic moment of the muon $a_\mu$ is a flavor- and CP-conserving observable which corresponds to a chirality-flipping dipole operator.
-There is a longstanding discrepancy between the experimental determination at the BNL and Fermilab measurements and the SM theory prediction,
+There is a longstanding discrepancy between the experimental determination at the BNL and Fermilab measurements and the SM theory prediction: \footnote{ Since the release of this paper there has been an update on the experimental average of the anomalous magnetic moment of the muon from Run-2 of the FNAL experiment $\Delta a_\mu^{\text{2023}}$, see Ref.~\cite{Muong-2:2023cdq}.
+This paper represents the measurement from before this latest update. }